 My research examines the factors and forces that shape health and other inequities in basic human needs at local, national and global levels.
-My frame of reference to understand and explain these inequities and their reproduction includes the geopolitics of health/global health policy and governance, the history of capitalist globalization and the role of the medicalization of social problems - significantly, their individualization through “geneticization” - in the reproduction of the social order.
+My frame of reference to understand and explain these inequities and their reproduction includes the geopolitics of health/global health policy and governance, the history of capitalist globalization and the role of the medicalization of social problems - significantly, their individualization through “geneticization” - in the reproduction of what I believe to be a hierarchical, unfair social order.
 My former career in medicine has led me to use diabetes and obesity as case studies to illuminate the power dynamics underlying these factors and forces.

 While I don’t think of myself as an “area studies” scholar, I have conducted research on what is generically labelled the “global South” -- the Middle East (Palestine), Asia (Taiwan), and Latin America (Argentina, Cuba, Venezuela).
-Drawing from a Marxist, critical development and anticolonial lens, I have sought to understand how the power dynamics underlying economic (IMF, World Bank), military (NATO) and political/policy (UN/WHO) institutions shape health and other inequities in those regions.
-Other interests include the sociology, philosophy and history of science, power/discourse, and the scholarship of teaching and learning.
+Drawing from Marxist, critical development and anticolonial lenses, I have sought to understand how the power dynamics underlying economic (IMF, World Bank), military (NATO) and political/policy (UN/WHO) institutions shape health and other inequities in those regions.
+Other intellectual and research interests include the sociology, philosophy and history of science, power/discourse, and the scholarship of teaching and learning.

 Because my research and my teaching are tightly intertwined, I teach or have taught courses in the sociology of health, in the political economy of global health policy, in comparative health policy, in the sociology of science, in the sociology of power, and in sociological theory.
 Indeed, one of the greatest pleasures of academia has been the bonds developed with my students such that I can hardly think of my research as separate from my teaching.
 Both constitute what I think of as my scholarship, and jointly challenge me to clarify my ideas, seek better ways to communicate them, and sharpen my ability to articulate the power of the sociological lens that has so deeply transformed my intellectual, professional, civic, and personal lives.